RedHatInsights/backstage-plugin-openshift/README.md

 ## Components

 ### Entity Page Card
-* `EntityKubernetesContent`: Displays Kubernetes Deployment information about each service in the Catalog.
+* `EntityKubernetesInfoContent`: Displays Kubernetes Deployment information about each service in the Catalog.
 The following information is provided per deployment:
   * Deployment status
   * Name of deployment
   * Deployed image tag